原文地址:https://hsivonen.fi/doctype/

 mode.
 The choice of mode depends on data from various sources: doctype,

-element, an HTTP header, periodically downloaded
+meta element, an HTTP header, periodically downloaded

 data from Microsoft, the intranet zone, settings made by the user,